Jamie Henn

-Jamie Henn is a US climate activist and founder and director of Fossil Free Media, a nonprofit media lab that supports the movement to end fossil fuels.
+Jamie Henn is a climate activist and founder and director of Fossil Free Media, a nonprofit media lab that supports the movement to end fossil fuels.
 Fossil Free Media is the home of Clean Creatives, a campaign pressuring public relations and advertising companies to quit working with fossil fuel companies.
 Henn is the co-founder and former Strategic Communications Director of 350.org, the international climate campaign.